 -

 The Des Moines metro has changed a lot in the last 10 years.
 We designed a new network to ensure our bus routes match people’s travel needs and our communities’ priorities for public transit with the funding we have.
+Many riders provided input on how we designed the new network.

 - Where do I find a schedule for my new route?